 |The 'brains' and 'action' heavies who had meaty roles and lots of dialog ... and the players who were fathers, ranch owners, lawman, mayors, judges, lawyers, storekeepers, newspaper editors, wardens, etc.|

 (Courtesy of Jack Tillmany)

 There's a double dose of confusion with prolific heavy and stage driver Bud Osborne.
 Some biographies have his birth location as Indian Territory (now Oklahoma) while Hollywood trade publications generally have him born in Knox County, Texas.
-Bud doesn't help resolve that question - on his World War II draft registration, he lists Montague County, Texas.
+Bud doesn't help resolve that question - on his World War II draft registration, he lists Montague County, Texas (which is about 150 miles from Knox County, Texas).
 However, his birth state is Oklahoma on a 1946 marriage license.
 Issue number two are all the variations in his last name.
 In the census, draft, and marriage info further down this webpage, you'll find Osbourn, Osbourne, Osburn, Osborn, and Osborne.

 Several family trees on Ancestry.com have info on our guy.
 His father is identified as Beverly Fleming Osborne (or Osbourn, or Osburn, or Osborn) and he was born in Virginia and passed away in 1890.
 Bud's mother was Sarah Elizabeth 'Betty' Lowe and she hailed from Missouri.